natdosan/natdosan.github.io/recipes_predictor.md

 ### Fairness Analysis

 We ask the question, "does our final model perform better for recipes of 5 star reviews than it does for recipes of all other ratings?
-Our evaluation metric will again be precision, and our hypotheses are as follows:
+To explore this question, we will run a permutation test where we shuffle the ratings of group X, 5 stars, and group Y, 4 stars and below.
+Our evaluation metric will accuracy because we want to get an idea of the TP + TN out of the entire predictions, and our hypotheses are as follows:

 - **Null Hypothesis**: Our model if fair.
 Its precision among recipes of 5 star reviews and 4 star reviews and lower are roughly the same, and any differences are likely due to chance
 - **Alternative Hypothesis**: Our model is not fair.
 Its accuracy among recipes of 5 star reviews is higher than recipes of 4 star reviews.